AyeshaIrshad1337/NLP/README.md

 Lowercasing is a more popular choice among practitioners to standardize text **you will find lower casing code in lower.py**
 ### Stemming ( Day 15)
+Stemming is the process of producing morphological varaints of a root word These methods help convert a word into base form called the stem
+`` scanned -> scan ``